 Stent strut fatigue testing (S-N curve generation)

 In the case of stented valves, the stent portion of the device is often tested separately.
 Stent strut fatigue evaluates the high-strain portion of the stent or valve support structure.
 The test specimen may be either a representative geometry such as a stent coupon, or stent segments harvested from a post-processed device.
-Test specimen geometry is typically determined using finite element analysis.
+Test specimen geometry is typically determined using finite element analysis (FEA).

 To perform the test, our experts place a strut apex or other representative geometry on an axial fatigue tester using special fixturing to apply cyclic tension/compression.
 We can customize the test fixture to accommodate the specimen geometry, and typically 12 to 15 samples are tested simultaneously.